 This project will implement some recommendations from the Parley’s Way Corridor Plan and follow the City’s Complete Streets Ordinance.
 Street resurfacing (chip seal) will help prolong the life of the street.
 Median islands and enhanced crosswalks at the Wyoming Street & Stringham Avenue intersections will improve safety and walkability.
 Other design changes include right-sizing all four lanes and repurposing the little existing on-street parking in order to paint buffered bike lanes.

 Community input about the street

-In spring 2020, Salt Lake City is gathering community input and is considering options for possible changes to the striping design of this street.
+In spring 2020, Salt Lake City gathered community input in considering options for possible changes to the striping design of this street.
 We asked for your fresh input, to combine with the past input.

 There will be changes including right-sizing all four lanes and repurposing the little existing on-street parking in order to paint buffered bike lanes.
-As we begin our technical analysis, we want to understand better how the community uses the street, and locations of potential concerns.
+As we did our technical analysis, we wanted to understand better how the community uses the street, and locations of potential concerns.